What Is A Control Variable? Importance Of Control Variables Matter?

 Controlling variables that aren’t significant but might skew data and conclusions can help researchers.

-Improving repetition:
+Improving Repetition:

 Repeating experiments is easier with variables that maintain circumstances the same, making study results more dependable.